 If you don’t happen to have excessive amounts of pulled pork as I do, feel free to use sausage, bacon, or hamburger in your hash.
 Most proteins work really well!

 Growing up I refused to eat hash because the name scared me.
 How could anything called “hash” taste good?
 Boy did I miss out.

 When making hash you can prepare it fresh or use leftover ingredients.
-Meat, roasted veggies, left-over veggies that need to be used so they don’t go bad—it all works in a hot cast iron skillet with potatoes.
+Meat, roasted veggies, left-over veggies that need to be used so they don’t go bad—it all works in a hot cast-iron skillet with potatoes.
 I used 3 kinds of peppers in addition to the onion and garlic, but you could swap out your favorite veggies.
 I think onions and garlic are a must, but the peppers should definitely be added based on your preferences.
-Other great options are mushrooms, corn, spinach, brussel sprouts, carrots, or even apples!
+Other great options are mushrooms, corn, spinach, Brussels sprouts, carrots, or even apples!

-Most folks use corned beef in hash with a few fried eggs on top.
-But in reality, hash can be any combination of meat and potatoes.
+Most folks use corned beef in the hash with a few fried eggs on top.
+But in reality, a hash can be any combination of meat and potatoes.
 Learning how to make breakfast hash is easy because hash can basically involve anything.
 We find ourselves making it for any meal, not just breakfast!

 I stuck with the basics in this recipe and add cheddar cheese, but you could incorporate any of your favorites!
 We also love gruyere, muenster, jack, and pepper jack cheeses.
 You can add as little or as much as you would like!
 Or, if you are looking for a healthier option, omit the cheese altogether.